mstksg/inCode/copy/entries/monad-plus-2.md

 many choices and possible paths and forks.
 At the end of it, you have the result of every path that could have lead to a success.
 Contrast this to the `Maybe` monad, where a value goes through this arduous journey, but never has any choice.
-There is only one path --- succesful, or otherwise.
+There is only one path --- successful, or otherwise.
 A `Maybe` is deterministic...a list provides a choice in paths.

 halveOrDouble
 -------------

 Let's take a simple example: `halveOrDouble`.
-It provides two succesful paths if you are even: halving and doubling.
+It provides two successful paths if you are even: halving and doubling.
 It only provides one choice or possible path to success if you are odd: doubling.
 In this way it is slightly racist.